picasso250/loong-lang/README.md

 - Basic arithmetic operations: addition, subtraction, multiplication, division.
 - Comparison operators: greater than, less than, equal to.
 - Variable assignment and reference.
-- Support for ternary operators.
+- Support for if_expr operators.
 - Support for function definitions and calls.

 ## Syntax Examples